adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL where the [message_to_author.html](https://final-project-ada-02b27917ae0c.herokuapp.com/message-author/1/) template is used.
+2. Navigate to the URL where the [Send Message](https://final-project-ada-02b27917ae0c.herokuapp.com/message-author/1/) template is used.

 **Expected Results:**
 - The template should render without errors.